Thathi Bhai: Religion and caste

-About Village
+About the village

 The Village has 3 Government schools (1 Government Senior Secondary School and 2 Government Primary Schools) and a Private public school named Guru Nanak Public School, Gurdwara Sahib, Vishvkarma Temple and Dera sahib, Civil Medical hospital and a Civil Veterinary dispensary, drug stores, youth clubs for development of village, Nestle Dairy station/center, a petrol pump.
 Although Agriculture is main profession for people to earn for their lives, a number of people are Government employees working as Teachers and Policemen etc.

+A significant demographic in Thathi Bhai is the Cheema Jatt clan, which constitutes approximately 30% of the village population.
+The Cheema families maintain a historical and spiritual gathering site known locally as the Bakhuha (ਬਖੂਆ).
+While the original foundational building has been preserved, the surrounding area has been modernized into a community space featuring poured concrete seating and cultivated gardens.
+The Bakhuha serves as a focal point for the clan's heritage, particularly during the festival of Diwali, when families gather at the site to light candles and earthen lamps (diyas) in a collective expression of gratitude.

 Recently a public library named Manav Chetna Library has been installed above Namdev Bhavan (ਨਾਮਦੇਵ ਭਵਨ).

 Apart from that village has two dharmshala's (Inn), one main dharmshala and other Kingra JattSikh's dharmshala, one panchayat bhawan.